Masale Bhat Recipe

-Spicy and packed with delicious flavors, Maharashtrian Masale Bhat is the perfect comfort food that comes together in under 30 minutes.
-Make this traditional one-pot, vegan dish using a medley of vegetables and a hot spice mix – Goda Masala.
+Masale Bhat is a traditional Maharashtrian rice dish that comes together in under 30 minutes using a few simple ingredients.
+Make this spicy, one-pot, vegan dish using a medley of vegetables and a hot spice mix – Goda Masala (vegan, can be easily made gluten-free).

-If you want to explore Maharashtrian cuisine a little more, then try these recipes too – Maharashtrian Misal Pav, Bharli Vangi, Puran Poli, Batata Bhaji, Thecha, Jowar Bhakri, Pithla, Shengdana Amti, Zunka, and Sabudana Vada.
+If you want to explore Maharashtrian cuisine a little further, try these recipes as well: Bharli Vangi, Puran Poli, Potato Bhaji, and Green Chilli Thecha.

-Masale Bhat is a popular Maharashtrian recipe that is prepared in every Marathi household.
+Masale Bhat is a popular Maharashtrian recipe prepared in every Marathi household.
 It is a spicy rice preparation loaded with veggies.

-It is easy, quick to make, and full of traditional Maharashtrian flavors due to the use of a special spice mix, Goda masala.
+It is easy to make, quick, and full of traditional Maharashtrian flavors, thanks to the use of a special spice mix, Goda masala.

 The addition of goda masala makes this rice recipe different from other spicy rice recipes.

-Masala Bhath can be served for breakfast or lunches or can be packed for lunch boxes.
-It is a must-make for Maharashtrian weddings, special occasions, and festivals like Gudi padwa or Ganesh Chaturthi.
+Masala Bhath can be served for breakfast, lunch, or packed for lunch boxes.
+It is a must-make for Maharashtrian weddings, special occasions, and festivals like Gudi Padwa or Ganesh Chaturthi.

-Serve this vegan spicy Maharashtrian rice on its own or with cooling raita or mattha (spiced buttermilk) and varan (thin cooked lentils) on the side.
+Serve this vegan, spicy Maharashtrian rice alone or with cooling raita or taak (spiced buttermilk) and varan (thinly cooked lentils) on the side.

 Ingredients

-To make it healthier, you can replace white rice with brown rice, quinoa, millets, or couscous.
-Keep in consideration that the time of cooking and the rice to liquid ratio will change.
+You can replace white rice with brown rice, quinoa, millet, or couscous.
+Keep in mind that the cooking time and the rice-to-liquid ratio may need to be adjusted.

-Vegetables – Maharashtrian Masale Bhat is loaded with vegetables, and this is what I like about this rice dish the most.
+Vegetables – Maharashtrian Masale Bhat is loaded with vegetables, which is what I like most about this rice dish.
 Eggplants (baingan) and Ivy gourds (tendli) are the two vegetables that are a must in this dish, although you can add other veggies of your choice too.
-I have used carrots, green peas, eggplants, ivy gourds, potatoes, and cauliflower.
+I have used carrots, green peas, eggplants, ivy gourds (tendli), potatoes, and cauliflower.

 Goda Masala Powder – You can either make Goda Masala Powder at home or use the store-bought ones.
-It is easily available in Indian grocery stores or you can buy it online.
+It is easily available in Indian grocery stores, or you can buy it online from Amazon.

-Spice Powders – Other than goda masala powder, you will need turmeric powder, salt, Kashmiri red chili powder, and garam masala powder.
+Spice Powders – Besides goda masala powder, you will need turmeric powder, salt, Kashmiri red chili powder, and garam masala powder.

-Oil – You can use any vegetable oil to make Masala Bhat.
+Oil – It is traditionally made in peanut oil, but you can use any cooking oil to make Masala Bhat.
 Replace oil with ghee for a richer taste.

 Others – You will also need cumin seeds, ginger garlic paste, and green chilies.